dymodi/dymodi.github.io/Research/Writing/How-to-Make-a-Figure.md

 author: Yi DING
 ---

-Here we introduce how to make figures, sucha s system overview and evaluation diagrams.
+Here we introduce how to make figures, such as a illustrative figure in introduction, system overview, and evaluation diagrams.

+Note that every figure should be infomative.
+A figure that shows very limited info is not a good figure.

+## Figure Types

+CDF, Flowchart, System Architechure, Framwork,

+## Illustrive Figure

+In Introduction or Motivation, we might need some illustrative figures to show some information.

 ## Flowchart